 The number one secret to shipping delicate items safely is padding.
 Add bubble wrap or packing peanuts; then add a little more padding, just in case.
 Electronics including laptops often have small parts that can easily break inside the motherboard if not sufficiently protected.

-Of course, electronics computer shipping typically requires two boxes: one for the laptop and another for the shipping container.
+Of course, electronic computer shipping typically requires two boxes: one for the laptop and another for the shipping container.
 Both box sizes should be surrounded with bubble wrap ensuring that the laptop is secure.
 Check on the security of your cushioning by gently shaking the box; if you can’t hear or fear anything moving, you are probably safe.

 Smart Lockers: The Safer Alternative to Shipping Electronics

-Electronics are securely placed into the locker without a need for packaging at all!
+Electronics are securely placed into the electronic locker without a need for packaging at all!
 Employees receive an email or text with a unique barcode when their package is ready for retrieval.
 In as little as 10 seconds and without waiting for a delivery, employees can retrieve their items on their schedule.
-Most importantly, they can come to the office knowing they have a package or item in the lockers versus interrupting staff or “checking in” to see if their item has arrived.
+Most importantly, they can come to the office knowing they have a package or item in the commercial lockers versus interrupting staff or “checking in” to see if their item has arrived.

-In fact, Quadient smart lockers can act as a Campus Hub™ for distribution of more than just sensitive electronics you want to keep safe.
+In fact, Quadient smart lockers can act as a hub for distribution of more than just sensitive electronics you want to keep safe.
 In addition to an electronic device, our lockers also work for electronic badges, parking passes, documents, keys, and more.
 And with Quadient’s Web Tracking System, you can track exactly who has picked up the asset, when, and if any items go “stale.”

 In this era of hybrid work and “hot desking” whereby workers no longer have a dedicated desk, smart lockers work as a safe storage area too.
-“Everyone wants to control their personal effects,” explains Jeffrey Gay, an architect and designer for MOI4.
+“Everyone wants to control their personal effects,” explains Jeffrey Gay, an architect, and designer for MOI4.
 “With the open office colliding with the hybrid workplace, you don’t always know who is in the space.
 You want to know that your things are safely locked away.”

 As our way of working continues to evolve, the ability to safely and securely exchange electronics, personal items, documents, and keys are paramount.
 Smart lockers allow for quick and easy retrieval of laptops, electronic goods, documents, and more.